Prag8855/aab/content/guides/legal-insurance.md

 With legal insurance, you don't care.
 The insurance pays for everything. **You can always defend yourself, because it costs you nothing.** You just call your lawyer and they take care of it.

-You can also call a lawyer just to ask a few questions.[^23] They can check a contract before you sign it.
-This is useful if you have a German contract, but you don't speak German.
+You can also call a lawyer just to ask a few questions.[^23] Some legal insurances cover checking a contract before you sign it.[^42] This is useful if you have a German contract, but you don't speak German.
 You can solve problems before they happen. **If you talk to a lawyer once or twice per year, it's already worth it.**

 If you don't need full legal insurance, look at [cheaper options](/guides/questions-about-berlin#legal-questions) like tenant associations (*[[Mieterverein]]*) or legaltech like [Conny](/out/conny).